-The freedom of dancing like there’s no one watching - literally - at No Lights, No Lycra.
+The freedom of dancing like there’s nobody watching - literally - at No Lights, No Lycra.

 Having heard that people in darkened community halls across Australia – and around the world – were working up a sweat dancing like nobody was watching, we caught up with No Lights No Lycra founder Alice Glenn to see what it’s all about.